360modder/psburn/docs/documentation/csharp/create.md

 # Create

-create command is used to generate native c# code to bind it with powershell script.
+create command is used to generate c# code to bind it with powershell script.

 | Arguments/Options  | Definitions                                                               |
 |--------------------|---------------------------------------------------------------------------|